getindata/first-steps-with-data-pipelines/README.md

 ```

 You can configure the rest of the parameters or leave them as they are.
-When You are done click Create button.
+When you are done click Create button.
 After some time an instance of Notebook with
 proper image installed should be available and we should be able to start setting up
 the environment.

+## Data used

+For the purpose of this simple project demo all we use the data from 2 CSV files that are placed in the seeds folder.
+No other data is being used.
+Data in both of the CSV files was generated.

 ## Config files in config directory

 There are many files describing the configuration of the environment.
 These files were generated from template.
 For the purpose of this demo you do not need to worry about altering the contents of these files.

 ## Setting up DP